 - Meeting at UN-Habitat 5/9/2016

-The project, Climate Resilient low cost buildings in Marsabit county, is funded by Nordic Climate Facility/Nordic Development fund for the years 2016-18.
+The project, Climate Resilient Low Cost Buildings in Marsabit County, is funded by the Nordic Climate Facility / Nordic Development Fund for the years 2016-18.

-Partners in this project are Häme University of Applied Sciences (HAMK), Strathmore Energy Research Center (SERC), United Nations Human Settlements Programme (UN-Habitat) and County Government of Marsabit (CGM).
+Partners in this project are Häme University of Applied Sciences (HAMK), Strathmore Energy Research Center (SERC), United Nations Human Settlements Program (UN-Habitat) and County Government of Marsabit (CGM).

-Häme University of Applied Sciences (HAMK) is a multidisciplinary higher education institution situated centrally in the most populated area of Southern Finland.
+Häme University of Applied Sciences (HAMK) is a multidisciplinary higher education institution located centrally in the most populated area of Southern Finland.